pankajsingh09/MyECart/README.md

-# myStore
+# Shop Around

-myStore is an E-Commerce website.
+Shop Around is an E-Commerce website.
-Here User can buy the available Items in the store.
+Here User can buy the available Items in the nearby stores.
 This website has the features like Registration, Login, Shopping, Cart, etc.

 Technologies used: - Core Java, JSP, Servlets, Hibernate, HTML, CSS, JavaScript, Bootstrap, and MySQL.